Prevent Healthcare Data Breaches: A 12-Step Guide

 File Takedown Requests

 Report the domain to the registrar’s abuse contact.
 Most registrars have policies against phishing and will suspend obviously malicious domains.
 For trademark-infringing domains, file a UDRP complaint through ICANN or pursue legal action under ACPA.
+Brand protection software can automate this process across multiple registrars.

 Monitor for Related Domains